arturictus/wrappi/README.md

 [![Test Coverage](https://api.codeclimate.com/v1/badges/8751a0b6523a52b5e23e/test_coverage)](https://codeclimate.com/github/arturictus/wrappi/test_coverage)

 # Wrappi
+Making APIs fun again!

-Framework to create API clients.
-The intention is to bring the best practices and standardize how API clients and request.
+Wrappi is a Framework to create API clients.
+The intention is to bring the best practices and standardize how API clients behave.
 It allows to create API clients in a declarative way improving readability and unifying the behavior.
+It abstracts complex operations like caching, retries and error handling.

+Enjoy!

 ## Installation